We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more.

 Contact: +61 2 8091 2700

-It’ll take you around 30 minutes via Pacific Harbour to get here by boat, ferrying you directly into a sea of fine dining and luxury amenities.
-All rooms come with spa baths, retractable roofs, decks with private plunge pools, and high-end four-poster beds.
-This is the kind of accommodation even the most hard-to-impress bloke would be bowled over by, with interiors that have clearly been worked to the highest of standards.
+It’ll take you around 30 minutes, embarking from the Pacific Harbour, to get here by boat; ferrying you directly into an epicentre of fine dining and luxury amenities.
+All rooms come with spa baths, retractable roofs, decks fitted with private plunge pools and mammoth four-poster beds.
+Davui Spa, the hotel’s signature spa, is also well-regarded.

-Luxury aside, the location near Beqa Island is one of Fiji’s best, with easy access to a great variety of waterfall hikes, traditional villages, and some of the best snorkelling spots of Beqa Lagoon.
-When that’s all done, there are some of Fiji’s best spa treatments waiting for you back at the resort.
+Luxury aside, the location near Beqa Island is a gamechanger: giving guests easy access to a great variety of waterfall hikes, village walks, and some of the best snorkelling spots of any resort in Fiji.

 nanuku is one of the best resorts in Fiji